Parallel Quantum Algorithm for Hamiltonian Simulation: Parallel Quantum Walk

 The parallel quantum walk defined above naturally generalizes the original quantum walk in Definition~\ref{def:quantum walk for H}.
 The key idea is that we extend the state $\ket{\Psi_j}$ in \eqref{eq:Psi_j} which is a superposition of one step of walk $\parens*{j,k}\in \mathsf{H}$, to the state $\ket{\Psi_{j_0}^{(r)}}$ in \eqref{eq:Psi_j^r} which is a superposition of $r$ steps of walk (i.e., a path) $\bj\in \mathsf{H}^r$.
-(For technical reasons, the state space is enlarged to $\parens*{\Co^{2N}}^{\otimes 2r+2}$ instead of $\parens*{\Co^{2N}}^{\otimes r+1}$; and the walk operator $Q^{(r)}$ is an extension of $T^\dagger Q T$ instead of $Q$.)
 As shown later in Lemma~\ref{lmm:T^rdaggerS^rT^r block encode (H/d)^r}, the walk operator $Q^{(r)}$ becomes a block-encoding of the monomial $\parens*{H/d}^r$, a generalization of the $H/d$ obtained from the original quantum walk.
+(In this sense, the walk operator $Q^{(r)}$ is an extension of $T^\dagger Q T$ instead of $Q$.)
 It should be emphasized that an $r$-parallel quantum walk is not equivalent to $r$ sequential steps of the original quantum walk, which instead block-encodes a Chebyshev polynomial $\calT_r\parens*{H/d}$.

-\begin{remark} The term of parallel quantum walk comes from the fact that, as proved later, the walk operator $Q^{(r)}$ can be performed by a parallel quantum circuit with a constant query depth if the Hamiltonian $H$ is uniform-structured (see Definition \ref{def:1-uniform-structured} in Section~\ref{sub:pre_walk}).
+\begin{remark} The term ``parallel quantum walk'' comes from the fact that, as proved later, the walk operator $Q^{(r)}$ can be performed by a parallel quantum circuit with a constant query depth if the Hamiltonian $H$ is uniform-structured (see Definition \ref{def:1-uniform-structured} in Section~\ref{sub:pre_walk}).
 This result is non-trivial, because the state $\ket{\Psi_{j_0}^{(r)}}$ in Definition~\ref{def:parallel quantum walk} contains a dependence chain (which has a sequential nature) induced by the path $\bj\in \mathsf{H}^r$, where $j_{s+1}$ depends on $j_{s}$ for all $l\in [r]$.
 This difficulty is resolved by observing that queries to oracle $\calO_H$ can be actually separated from the dependence chain (see Section~\ref{sub:re_weight}), while queries to oracle $\calO_P$ can be parallelized if the graph $\mathsf{H}$ has a good structure (see Section~\ref{sub:pre_walk}). \end{remark}

 Now we will illustrate why $Q^{(r)}$ is a block-encoding of $\parens{H/d}^r$.
 Similar to the proof of Lemma~\ref{cor:TdaggerST}, we can write $\ket{\Psi_{j_0}^{(r)}}$ into two parts $\ket{\Psi_{j_0}^{(r)}}=\ket{\Phi_{j_0}^{(r)}}+\ket{\Phi_{j_0}^{(r)\bot}}$, where the subnormalized state